Orgs Gone Wild: An Admin’s Guide To Salesforce Org Cleanliness

 2. Use the Where Is It Used Feature – This is a beta feature that is available in sandboxes and has quickly become my favorite new tool.
 When viewing validation rules, layouts, custom fields, Visualforce pages, apex classes, triggers, email templates and dozens of other metadata types you can quickly see where something is being used.
 This in turn can help you identify unused metadata items and prioritize the items that you use most as you begin to clean up your org.

 3. Think like Marie Kondo – At the end of the day, it is critical that you do not get attached to specific solutions within your org, especially if they are no longer being used.
 Administrators and developers will routinely keep legacy solutions around as a reference.
 But in all honesty, all this does is clutter up the org.
 When it comes time to evaluate a specific feature or solution, take Marie Kondo’s advice and ask yourself this.
-Does it brings you joy?
+Does it bring you joy?
 If it does, keep it.
 If not, throw it away!